 Most Important Community Issue

-When presented with a list of 12 possible community issues, residents most often selected education as the most important issue directly affecting their quality of life, with 17 percent of adults choosing it.
-This was followed by crime (15 percent), the economy (13 percent) and health care (12 percent).
-Crime is especially important to blacks, who selected it as most important at twice the rate of whites or Latinos, Asians and other minorities.
-Education is relatively more important to adults under the age of 45, who are most likely to either be in school or have school-age children, and females.
-The economy is relatively more important to blacks; those in mid-career (ages 35-54); those with a high school degree or some college; those who are unemployed, working part-time or self-employed; those with moderate incomes ($25,000-$50,000); those who are unmarried but living with a partner; and renters.
-As might be expected, health care matters most to older adults (ages 65 and up) and retirees, but it is also ranked relatively highly by those with less than a high school degree and Platte County residents.
+When presented with a list of possible community issues, residents most often selected crime as the most important issue directly affecting their quality of life, with 16 percent of adults choosing it.
+This was followed by education (13 percent) and the economy (12 percent).
+Crime is especially important to the youngest adults (18 to 24 years) and blacks.
+Education is relatively more important to adults 35 to 44, who are likely to have school-age children, and females.
+The economy is relatively more important to those with a vocational or technical education, those working part-time, the self-employed and males.